 Shop to Help With Hard Transitions

 Have you ever moved to a new town and wondered why it feels like you’re always at the store when you first arrive?
 It’s probably because, subconsciously, you are looking for a way to feel better amidst the transition.
-While there might be plenty of things you need, like shower curtains and new dishes, when you recognize that you can use shopping to destress as you get your bearings and start your new life, you can be more intentional about it.
+While there might be plenty of things you need, like shower curtains and new dishes, when you recognize that you can use retail therapy to destress as you get your bearings and start your new life, you can be more intentional about it.
 When you want to see yourself as done moving in and settled, finding the things you want to display when you’re all done can certainly help.

-A Few More Thoughts on Shopping Therapy
+A Few More Thoughts on Retail Therapy

 Not only can shopping for therapy help reduce your blood pressure and lower stress, but it can also improve your self-confidence.
 Buying an outfit for instance that you look great in can help you get through a tough time when you’re being hard on yourself and your body.
 Stepping out in a pair of comfortable, but stylish shoes can help you walk a little taller.
 Picking up a new necklace to do with your favorite dress can leave you feeling great for your next date.
 There are plenty of ways to use shopping therapy to your benefit.
 Just don’t go crazy or else you’ll end up with a lot more buyers’ remorse than joy and happiness.